jrmihalj/jrmihalj.github.io/_pages/people.md

   <img src="/images/Diego_Olivo.jpg" style="align:left">
 </figure>

-Diego is pursuing a Bachelors of Science in Chemistry and Biology.
-Diego's primary research interests are in DNA and virology.
-In 2019, Diego (along with Braden) received the prestigious Urdea Collaborative Research Award to study the effects of temperature on viral shedding rates in the *Ranavirus* system.
+Diego received his Bachelors of Science in Chemistry and Biology in May 2020.
+In 2019, Diego (along with Braden) earned the prestigious Urdea Collaborative Research Award to study the effects of temperature on viral shedding rates in the *Ranavirus* system.
+Now Diego is gaining experience in the job market before applying to graduate schools.

 ### Monica Long